Chhabii/ecoInsights/README.md

 ## Dataset

-The dataset used for training and evaluation is provided in the `datasets` directory.
+The dataset and code used for training and evaluation is provided in the `model` directory.

 ## Files